-- Under section 35AC of the Act, donors may deduct 100% of contributions to various projects, carried out by approved funds or institutions including i) construction and maintenance of drinking water projects in rural areas and in urban slums; ii) construction of dwelling units for the economically disadvantaged; and iii) construction of school buildings, primarily for economically disadvantaged children. - Section 35CCA of the Act allows donors to deduct 100% of their contributions to associations and institutions (approved by prescribed authority) carrying out rural development programs and, - (iii) Under Section 35CCB of the Act, 100% of donations to associations and institutions (approved by prescribed authority) carrying out programs of conservation of natural resources is allowed as tax deduction. - (iv) A weighted deduction of 175% is also allowed for contributions to organizations approved under section 35(1)(ii) (i.e., a research association or a university, college, or other institution) specifically for "research," and 125% for contributions made under section 35(1)(iii) specifically for "research in social science or statistical research". - (v) Similar type of exemption is now available to donors of companies engaged in scientific research.
-Finance Act, 2008 introduced a weighted deduction of 125% for contributions made to a company registered in India, whose main objective is scientific research and development, when those contributions are approved by the prescribed authority and satisfy prescribed conditions.
-However, these companies will not be eligible for the weighted deduction of
+- (i) Rule 11 K of the Income Tax Rules, 1962 provides details guidelines for recommending the projects or schemes.
+Apart from listing the eligible projects, it also provides some conditions and accounting guidelines which need to be followed It.
+Some of the projects allowed include the following: - (a) construction and maintenance of drinking water projects in rural areas and in urban slums; - (b) construction of dwelling units for the economically disadvantaged; and - (c) construction of school buildings, primarily for economically disadvantaged children. - (d) Construction and construction and maintenance of bridges, public highways and other roads; - (e) any other programme for uplift of the rural poor or the urban slumdwellers, as the National Committee may consider fit for support; - (f) promotion of sports; - (g) pollution control; - (h) any programme that promotes road safety, prevention of accidents and traffic awareness: - (ii) Requirements of rules 11 J and 11 L have to be fulfilled.
+Procedure has been prescribed in Rule 11 M of the Rules. - (iii) Section 35CCA of the Act allows donors to deduct 100% of their contributions to associations and institutions (approved by prescribed authority) carrying out rural development programs and, - (iv) Under Section 35CCB of the Act, 100% of donations to associations and institutions (approved by prescribed authority) carrying out programs of conservation of natural resources is allowed as tax deduction.

-200% available under section 35(2AB) to qualifying companies and manufacturers for expenditures incurred on scientific research or inhouse research and development.
+- (v) A weighted deduction of 150% is also allowed for contributions to organizations approved under Section 35(1)(ii) (i.e., a research association or a university, college, or other institution) specifically for "research," and 125% for contributions made under Section 35(1)(iii) specifically for "research in social science or statistical research". - (vi) Similar type of exemption is now available to donors of companies engaged in scientific research.
+Any sum paid for contributions made to a company registered in India, whose main objective is scientific research and development, when those contributions are approved by the prescribed authority and satisfy prescribed conditions.
+However, these companies will not be eligible for the weighted deduction of 150% available under Section 35(2AB) to qualifying companies and manufacturers for expenditures incurred on scientific research or inhouse research and development.